iq-coryp/documentation-testing/pages/api/crm.md

 ###CustomerSearch

 CustomerSearch is used to search for CustomerFull resources based on a Criteria.
-A CustomerSearch resource is an extension on the CustomerFull resource, it consists of all CustomerFull properties plus the following
+A CustomerSearch resource is an extension on the CustomerFull resource.

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|